sophiamersmann/til/javascript/execute-code-privately-using-iifes.md

 })();
 ```

-After the IIFE has been executed, you can call the exposed function: `exposed.publicFunction()`.
+After the IIFE has been executed, you can call the exposed function as `exposed.publicFunction()`.